 I am fortunate to be able to do what I love – reimagining and designing cities, particularly public spaces.
-As a foreign-born child of a Bangladeshi immigrant family, I spent most of my life in large metropolitan cities that are incredibly dense - from Dhaka, Bangladesh with 22 million people to Bronx and Queens, NYC where I spent a greater part of my adolescence, to one of the most diverse, sprawling cities in the United States – Houston.
-Each city has defined a sense of place for me, forming collective memories that define who I am and the experiences I have lived through.
+As a foreign-born child of a Bangladeshi immigrant family, I spent most of my life in large metropolitan cities that are incredibly dense - from Dhaka, Bangladesh with 22 million people to Queens, NYC where I spent a greater part of my adolescence, and then to one of the most diverse, sprawling cities in the United States – Houston.
+Each city has defined a sense of place for me, forming collective memories that characterize who I am and the experiences I have lived through.
 I spent time playing badminton on the rooftop of my grandfather’s house in Dhaka and visited bustee markets to pick out the catch of the day with my father.
-I sat on my stoop in Queens, chatting about our Tamagotchi status as we watched other kids riding their bikes along our narrow street, people-watched on the subway I caught to my high school, and joined important marches along vital streets in Houston.
-I am motivated by creating experiences that are human-centered and urban design and planning are perfect tools to make that happen.
+I sat on my stoop in Queens, chatting about our Tamagotchi status as we watched other kids riding their bikes along our narrow street, people-watched on the subway that I caught to my high school, and joined in on anti-war marches along vital streets in Houston.
+I am motivated by creating experiences that are human-centered, and urban design and planning are perfect tools to make that happen.
 As designers, we often prioritize efficiency over experience.
-We think about things like parking lots, sidewalks, retail strips and bus stops as features that don’t always come together as a place for great experiences.
-For me, it’s all about creating systems and well-connected, healthy spaces in our daily public life that not only allows us to feel part of a greater society, but define the stories and memories of everyday people.
+We think about things like parking lots, sidewalks, retail strips and bus stops as features that don’t always come together as places for great experiences.
+For me, it’s all about creating systems and well-connected, healthy spaces in our daily public life that not only allows us to feel part of a greater society but form the stories and memories of everyday people.

 Tell us about a project you are excited about.

-Right now, I’m most excited about working with principal, Emily McCoy, and her team in the Raleigh office on the redesign of the Benjamin Franklin Parkway.
+Right now, I’m most excited about working with principals, Kurt Culbertson and Emily McCoy, and their incredible team in the Raleigh office on the redesign of the Benjamin Franklin Parkway.
 When I think about a socially impactful legacy project, BFP fits that bill.
 It is one of those endeavors, particularly as we think of urban renewal projects, that don’t come around often.
-I’m thrilled to be a part of the opportunity to transform this iconic parkway from the role of a ceremonial throughfare to one that reflects a renaissance of new ideas that reflects the hearts and voices of all Philadelphians.
-Whether it’s creating safer opportunities for everyday recreationalists, programming green spaces for seasonal concerts, curating plaza spaces for peaceful dissidence and movements, or developing an immersive engagement process to reach the City’s citizens, we are co-creating a plan with the citizens of the City to help realize the vast possibilities of this quintessential public space.
+I’m thrilled to be a part of the opportunity to transform this iconic parkway from the role of a ceremonial throughfare to one that will hopefully reflect the hearts and voices of all Philadelphians.
+Whether it’s creating safer opportunities for everyday recreationalists, programming green spaces for seasonal concerts, or curating plaza spaces for peaceful dissidence, we are co-creating a plan with the citizens of the City to help realize the vast possibilities of this quintessential public space.
 And, it has been a pretty cool project to be a part of.

 What is on the horizon for the urban design and planning industry?

-The future of livability in vibrant cities will require leveraging the value of public realm planning and design to transform and tackle issues in environmental inequality, public health and resiliency with designers, planners, builders and thinkers at its helm.
+The future of livability in vibrant cities will require leveraging the value of public realm planning and design to transform and tackle issues in environmental inequality, public health and resiliency - with designers, planners, builders and thinkers at its helm.
 Along with others in the industry, I think it is going to be critical to explore innovative ways to address pressing issues like climate change and racial and economic injustice.
-With my own struggles growing up in an underserved neighborhood, I understand that we must tie it back to policy and be advocates and activists for critical design amenities like infrastructure, mobility, housing and access to public services that have immeasurable impacts on our everyday lives, and the lives of the most marginalized communities.
+With my own struggles growing up in an underserved neighborhood, I understand that we must tie it back to policy, and channel being activists to reformulate critical design amenities around infrastructure, mobility, and access to public services that have immeasurable impacts on our everyday lives, and the lives of the most marginalized communities.
 And, learning about these issues firsthand from communities through participatory design is key.